Frequently Asked Questions

 What does a job posting with “Continuous” mean?

-“Continuous” means there is no specified closing date and applications will be accepted until further notice.
+“Continuous” means there are no specified closing date and applications will be accepted until further notice.
 You should still apply as soon as possible since vacancies may be filled while the recruitment process is still open.
-In addition, a closing date can be published when a sufficient number of applications are received with as few as five (5) days notice.
+Also, a closing date can be published when a sufficient number of applications are received with as few as five (5) days'notice.

 How can I apply for a job that is not currently advertised?
 How can I be notified of recruitments?